ACEGAZ/Couch-Co-op-Website/README.md

 # Couch Co-op

-<p>Couch Co-op is an information and booking page for a restaurant based in Hastings, East Sussex.<p>
+<font size="4">Couch o-op is an information and booking page for a restaurant based in Hastings, East Sussex.</font>